smplcod/acpc/README.md

 # ACP+Charts now
-Current version: 0.0.0
+Current version:

-ACP+Charts provides a basic React + Vite admin scaffold.
-Users can log in with a demo token, access a protected admin dashboard with a users table stub, and view all public routes via a dynamic `/sitemap` page.
+ACP+Charts is an upcoming admin dashboard.
+At the moment the repository holds only a minimal React + Vite scaffold with no real functionality.

 # ACP+Charts сomming soon
 ACP+Charts will grow into an admin dashboard that visualizes application metrics with interactive charts.
 Administrators will be able to monitor key indicators, manage data, and explore analytics through a responsive web interface built with React and Vite.
 The repository currently includes a small counter demo while chart components are under active development.